dlibby-/EditContext/explainer.md

 ## API Details

 The ```textupdate``` event will be fired on the EditContext when user input has resulted in characters being applied to the editable region.
 The event signals the fact that the software keyboard updated the text (and as such that state is reflected in the shared buffer at the time the event is fired).
 This can be a single character update, in the case of typical typing scenarios, or multiple-character insertion based on the user changing composition candidates.
 Even though text updates are the results of the software keyboard modifying the buffer, the creator of the EditContext is ultimately responsible for keeping its underlying model up-to-date with the content that is being edited as well as telling the EditContext about such changes.
-These could get out of sync, for example, when updates to the editable content come in through other means (the backspace key is a canonical example --- no ```textupdate``` is fired in this case, and the consumer of the EditContext should detect the keydown event and remove characters as appropriate).
+These could get out of sync, for example, when updates to the editable content come in through other means (the backspace key is a canonical example &mdash; no ```textupdate``` is fired in this case, and the consumer of the EditContext should detect the keydown event and remove characters as appropriate).

 Updates to the shared buffer are done via the ```textChanged()``` method on the EditContext. ```textChanged()``` accepts a range (start and end offsets over the underlying buffer) and the characters to insert at that range. ```textChanged()``` should be called anytime the editable contents have been updated.
 However, in general this should be avoided during the firing of ```textupdate``` as it will result in a canceled composition.